 A chorus pedal can do one thing and one thing only; add a chorus to your notes.
 That being said, it can be implemented in dozens of different ways.
 The chorus effect is created by the pedal taking your note and doubling, tripling, and sometimes quadrupling it.
 This creates a larger feel for each note.

-Which brings us to our first tip; using the pedal to create a stadium tone.
+This brings us to our first tip; using the pedal to create a stadium tone.

 Using the chorus pedal to achieve that stadium-echo tone it a great way to add the pedal to your rig.
 It can make your solos sound bigger, your riffs sound denser, and your choruses sound more layered.
-Adjusting the levels on your chorus pedal will either add more of a chorus, or take away the chorus quality from your notes.
+Adjusting the levels on your chorus pedal will either add more of a chorus or take away the chorus quality from your notes.

 If you have an ethereal section in your song, the best thing to do is add more chorus.
 This will increase the “size” of the notes and allow them to trail off.
 If you are playing a more sterile section, it is best that you reduce the chorus.
-This will reduce the “size” of your notes and allow them to sound more natural.
+This will reduce the “size” of your notes and make them sound more natural.